 - Moderate exercise – it’s ok if you can’t make it through a spinning class like you did 10 years ago – a good 30 minute walk once a day is fine.
 If you need that endorphin rush of strenuous activity, make sure to balance it with some more meditative exercise such as yoga or pilates

 - Proper sleep – we all need 7-9 hours a night, period.
 Our bodies repair themselves during sleep, and you can’t just “catch up” on the weekends.
-Those that catch me on-line after 10pm pacific time – feel free to call me out on this one!

-- Meditation / Reflection – it is so very important to take some time each day to reflect on what is good in your life – having a sense of appreciation and gratitude for the good things will help make it easier to get through the tough times.
+- Meditation / Reflection – it is so very important to take some time each day to reflect on what is good in your life – having a sense of appreciation and gratitude for the good things can help make it easier to get through the tough times.
 This can be as formal or informal as you want, it’s just important to fit this in somewhere.

 Hopefully this gives you something to think about and some motivation.
 Just remember that you’re not making diet and lifestyle changes only for breast cancer risk reduction – these are steps that can also make you a healthier and happier person.